 If a parent intentionally fails to comply with court-ordered child support, the parent can be held in contempt of court.
 This means that the parent could be held civilly and criminally liable.
 Penalties in California can include fines, jail time, garnished wages, denial of a driver's license, refusal to issue a passport, a lien placed on the person's property, and negative treatment of the person's credit rating.

 Child support payments that are in arrears accrue interest at 10% per year.
 Typically, California courts are very strict with enforcing child support arrears.
 California courts also do not typically support a waiver of arrears, even if both parents agree to it.

 Child support orders are created based on the circumstances that are first presented to the family court judge.
 Over time, financial circumstances can change.
 Likewise, child custody arrangements along with a child's needs and expenses can change.

 If a parent needs to modify the initial child support and does not have the consent of the other parent, he or she will need to file for a modification and establish with the judge that a material change in circumstances has occurred.
 In most situations, it is advisable to seek modifications as soon as there has been a dramatic shift in circumstances.

 Resourceful & Effective Child Support Attorney in Contra Costa County

 Parents naturally have questions and concerns about child support.
-Attorney Jaime L. Kissinger has experience establishing fair and equitable child support arrangements for families in Contra Costa, Alameda, and Solano counties.
+Attorney Jaime L. Kissinger has experience establishing fair and equitable child support arrangements for families in Contra Costa, Sacramento, Solano, or Yolo Counties.
 Contact our office for an initial consultation and immediate legal support.